DiSkills/DiSkills/README.md

 ## About

-I am 18 years old, I am a student at KubSU.
-I am studying at the specialty 02.03.03 Mathematical Support and Management of Information Systems.
+I am a student at KubSU.
 Profile: Software Systems Development Technologies.
-I love Computer Science and mathematics.
-While studying at school I was able to gain some experience in commercial activities (2 months).
-I am currently studying Mathematics and Computer Science.
+Professional interests: Science and Mathematics.

 ## Social networks